Looking to liquidate and for the ultimate guide to Liquidation? Oliver Elliot can help. We Know Insolvency Inside Out.

 If the company has been dissolved you will need to restore the company before applying for liquidation

 If you’re a director of a company that has gone into insolvent liquidation, you’ll be banned for 5 years from forming, managing or promoting any business (including companies) with the same or similar name to your liquidated company.
-There are 3 exceptions that allow you to reuse a company name and these are outlined in section 7.
+There are some exceptions that allow you to reuse a company name.

 How a liquidation is managed